jmslocum16/RR/README.md

 ### Local Parts

 Each player has their own set of rock raiders, vehicles, and buildings, controllable by only them.
 This also includes each player's individual ore/crystal total, and the part of the map that is visible to them.
+(currently, there is only a global crystal/ore total, which will need to change)

 ### Shared parts